The Omarchy Manual DHH

 Navigation

-But wofi is not even intended to be the main way to operate the system.
+But wofi is not intended to be the main way to operate the system most of the time.
 We can get faster than that!
 All the most important applications are bound directly to individual hotkeys.
 You start a browser with Super + B and the terminal with Super + Return.
 Try doing one after the other, and you'll see the magic of Hyprland's tiling in action:

 browser+terminal.png